 Entry Ticket : Buy here a COMBINED PASS (Entry ticket) : Rs.
 35/- from the Ticket Window at 2nd Gate of Bara Imambara- Provided by Hussainabad Trust, Lucknow, for visiting Bara Imambara, Bhool Bhlaia, Shahi Hamam, Bouli, Picture Gallery, Chhota Imambara.
 (Earlier it was Rs.25/- revised from 01.12.2010)

-Care: Please take a torch while visiting Bhool Bhulaiya (Labyrinth).
+Care: Being a religious place, tourists are expected to cover their heads with proper clothes before entering Imambara.
+If you do not have any such clothe, it is available near gate.
+Please take a torch while visiting Bhool Bhulaiya (Labyrinth).
 Do not be alarmed of the closed Galiyara (passages).
 Keep in mind that if you try to climb up stairs towards upper roof, you can find down-stairs there.
 Guide facility is provided and they charge Rs.150 or more.

 How to reach : Take a reliable Taxi or auto or Rickshaw if you are in city.
 If you are coming through train or Air, please take a pre-paid taxi or auto rickshaw.